davidlpoole/ecdsa-node/readme.md

+## Project 1 Goal: ECDSA

+This project begins with a client that is allowed to transfer any funds from any account to another account.
+That's not very secure.
+By applying digital signatures we can require that only the user with the appropriate private key can create a signature that will allow them to move funds from one account to the other.
+Then, the server can verify the signature to move funds from one account to another.
+- Incorporate Public Key Cryptography so transfers can only be completed with a valid signature
+- The person sending the transaction should have to verify that they own the private key corresponding to the address that is sending funds

+### My solution

+Implement an offline script `/server/scripts/signTransactionsOffline.js` which allows a user to sign a message with the transaction info included:
+- recipient wallet address
+- amount to transfer
+- sender's current wallet balance (to prevent replay attack, see below)

+The server can recreate this object and check the signature was created using the sender's private key (recover key from signature).

+If someone were to intercept the signature, they might be able to replay a transaction with these same details (they wouldn't be able to change the sender/receiver/amount), but by including the sender's balance, once the transaction is completed it's unlikely the sender's balance would now match therefore the signature would not match and a transaction could not be completed.
+Additionally, in a real use case, information from the blockchain could be included in the object, which would also prevent replay attacks.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.